You Can Set Up a Variable Capital Company in Singapore

 - Upon registration, the registrar should be given the financial year-end (FYE).

-- The registration fee is S$8,000 which you must pay to ACRA.
-In case of a Sub-Fund registration, the fee is S$400 for each.
+- The registration fee is S$8,000, which you must pay to ACRA.
+For a Sub-Fund registration, the fee is S$400 for each.

 Tax

-To make sure that a VCC counts as a tax resident by the Inland Revenue Authority of Singapore (IRAS) and other important tax authorities, a licensed fund manager in Singapore must control it.
+A licensed fund manager in Singapore must control it to ensure that a VCC counts as a tax resident by the Inland Revenue Authority of Singapore (IRAS) and other important tax authorities.

-A VCC is a single entity and company for the purpose of taxes, which allows VCCs in the network treaties of Singapore and double tax agreements (DTA).
+A VCC is a single entity and company for taxes, which allows VCCs to be included in the Singaporean network treaties and double tax agreements (DTA).
 It mitigates the effect of taxes, which includes the withholding tax other jurisdictions apply.
-This is the main difference from a Singapore VCC and a structure set up in the jurisdictions offshore like the British Virgin Islands, and the Cayman Islands that cannot access the DTAs.
+This is the main difference between a Singapore VCC and a structure set up in jurisdictions offshore, like the British Virgin Islands and the Cayman Islands, that cannot access the DTAs.

-Tax incentives are available to funds based in Singapore, specifically the Singapore Resident Fund Scheme and Enhanced Tier Fund Scheme.
-These extend to the VCCs, with the Financial Sector Incentive Scheme and remission for funds coming from the goods and services tax (GST).
+Tax incentives are available to Singapore-based funds, specifically the Singapore Resident Fund and Enhanced Tier Fund schemes.
+These extend to the VCCs, with the Financial Sector Incentive Scheme and remission for funds from the goods and services tax (GST).

 What is the VCC ‘constitution’?